-The benefit for Speech Therapy services, as treatment for eligible diagnoses refer to Applied Behavior Analysis Corporate Medical Policy up to age 21, is not subject to the combined 30 visit limit.
+The benefit for Speech Therapy services as treatment for ASD, in members until the age of 21 years, is not subject to the combined 30 PT/OT/ST visit limit.
+Prior approval is required for additional visits for Speech Therapy services as treatment for ASD beyond 30 combined PT/OT/ST visits.
 When coverage for such therapies is authorized, unless a provider or the Plan determines an earlier assessment is required, the assessment of the individual's progress in meeting the objectives of the treatment plan shall be valid for six months.
-In order for benefits for Speech Therapy to continue beyond the initial six-month period (or sooner if a shorter duration of need is determined in the initial evaluation), the provider must submit a progress report containing all applicable information outlined in this policy.
+In order for benefits for Speech Therapy services as treatment for ASD to continue beyond the initial six-month period (or sooner if a shorter duration of need is determined in the initial evaluation), the provider must submit a progress report containing all applicable information outlined in this policy.
 Based on the information submitted, authorization for additional services may be extended for up to an additional six-month period if such services are determined to be medically necessary.
+Refer to BCBSVT Corporate Medical Policy Applied Behavior Analysis for eligible diagnoses of ASD.